 Cardiac Monitor - An electron device attached to babies in the NICU to monitor heart rate

-and rate of breathing; sounds alarm if either falls below or exceeds a
+and rate of breathing; the monitor sounds an alarm if either falls below

 Chest Tube - A tube inserted into your baby's chest cavity to drain excess fluid or air.

 Conventional/Mechanical Ventilation (vent) - A mechanical breathing machine providing safe and effective ventilations

 to any baby requiring assistance.
 Mechanical ventilation in the neonate

 is typically accomplished by the use of a pressure-limited ventilator.

 High flow cannula - A respiratory device that warms and humidifies high flow rates of air/oxygen

 blends for delivery to a patient via nasal cannula.